Health care and teenagers

 Health professionals may break your child’s confidentiality if they believe that your child is:

-- at risk of seriously harming or killing himself
+- at risk of self-harm or suicide

 - being seriously harmed, or at risk of being seriously harmed